hubertgrzeskowiak/vim-monokai/README.md

 Monokai color scheme for Vim converted with [coloration](http://coloration.sickill.net) from Textmate theme with the same name.

-Changes by @hubertgrzeskowiak: transparent background.
+Changes by @hubertgrzeskowiak:
+- transparent background
+- proper XML highlighting

 ## Screenshots